Nutrition and Health

 Benchmark 6

-Use a variety of traditional and nontraditional sound sources and electronic media when composing,
+Use a variety of traditional and nontraditional sound sources and electronic media when composing,arranging, and improvising.

 Benchmark Clarification: